Movements Without Arms

 Upon the command, the men disperse, taking their arms with them if stacks are not already formed.

 Align oneself with the new line, if necessary, shortening the last step and coming to a stop.
-Turn the head and eyes to the side of the base point, placing the left fist on the belt above the hip (angling out the left elbow), taking little steps alongside the next man from which it is necessary to place so that the line of eyes and the line of shoulders is in the direction of the neighboring men to the side of the base.
+Turn the head and eyes to the side of the base point, placing the left or right (depending on the alignment ordered) fist on the belt above the hip with the elbow set pointing out, taking little steps alongside the next man from which it is necessary to place so that the line of eyes and the line of shoulders is in the direction of the neighboring men to the side of the base.
 Lightly touch the seam of the next man.
 At the command of FIXE, face the head straight again and return to the position of 'Order Arms'.

 Upon the execution command, starting with right-most man, the men count off by file "un," "deux," "trois," "quatre" (1, 2, 3, 4) and repeat in this manner until all men have count off into fractions of four files (8 men).